P0806

 2

-View clutch position sensor live data while an assistant slowly depresses and releases the clutch pedal or during TCM-commanded engagement.
+View clutch position sensor live data while slowly depressing and releasing the clutch pedal.

 -